-My treatment with adults, children and adolescents is underpinned by the five guidelines outlined above.
-Due to considerable developmental reasons, there are also important differences in the treatment processes for each age-group of individual.
+My treatment with adults, children and adolescents is underpinned by the seven guidelines outlined under the theory page above.
+Due to developmental reasons, there are important differences in the treatment processes for each age-group of individual which are as follows:

 Adults: The therapy I offer with adults uses language as the primary form of intervention in each session.
 This means that as a patient, you can arrive for each session, and as freely as you can, share anything and everything that comes to mind.
 Every thought, no matter how seemingly random, is important and deserves consideration.
 I don’t give homework, and I don’t offer advice.
 Instead, I focus my awareness carefully on the nuance and specifics of each moment as it unfolds between us, and use this attunement to develop my responses to you.